CodeKeeza/Asix-presale-ui-n-contracts/README.md

                 }
               />

-change '<NotFound />' to the same as the option to it's left to display AppOwner areas during local usage you will not be able to interact with the contracts like the admin would so I advise just redeploying!
+change <code><NotFound /><code/> to the same as the option to it's left to display AppOwner areas during local usage you will not be able to interact with the contracts like the admin would so I advise just redeploying!